The GIST's Guide to Esports

-Nowadays, there are thousands of tournaments around the world being hosted online and offline where competitors vy for millions of dollars in prize money.
+Nowadays, there are thousands of tournaments around the world being hosted online and offline where competitors vie for millions of dollars in prize money.
 That’s right.
 These high-level gamers are competing professionally for a chance to win millions of dollars for playing their favourite video game.
 Literally living the dream.
-We guess our parents may have been wrong when they said: “go outside, play in the sunshine, it’s good for you.”
+Apparently our parents may have been wrong when they said: “go outside, play in the sunshine, it’s good for you.”

 How big is esports?
 Why is it all the rage these days?

 Esports is a big, big industry and it’s been rapidly growing for years.
 By the year 2020, sources estimate the global esports industry will be worth OVER $1.65B.
-Damn, baby - not bad for a sport that’s only about 10 YEARS OLD!
-Because of its global scale, competitive players come from all over the world: China, South Africa, Pakistan, Norway, Brazil, and yes, even Canada.
+Damn.

 One of the biggest reasons for industry growth is the investments being made by traditional sport owners like Robert Kraft.
 Kraft owns the New England Patriots, and also purchased the pro esports team, the Boston Uprising, from the Overwatch League.
-The COO of the New York Mets Jeff Wilpon also owns the New York Excelsior from the Overwatch League.
-Our very own Toronto Maple Leafs forward Zach Hyman is launching his own esports company called Eleven Gaming.
-He is currently assembling a team of nine professional Fortnite players to compete in TwitchCon (pssttt Twitch is a live-streaming video platform where a lot of viewers watch people - including pro gamers - play video games).
-This is a recent launch and we’re excited to see how Zach’s team fares.
+The COO of the New York Mets, Jeff Wilpon, also owns the New York Excelsior from the Overwatch League.
 Three-time NBA Champion Rick Fox, yes THE Rick Fox, bought a League of Legends team called the Gravity Gaming and renamed it Echo Fox.
-His purchase of Gravity Gaming was largely based on the bond Rick and his son had for League of Legends.
-What better way to bond over a mutual love of a video game than buying a professional team?!
+His purchase was largely based on the bond Rick and his son had built while playing League of Legends.
+What better way to bond over a mutual love of a video game than buying a professional team!?
 Don’t you wish your dad was like Rick Fox?

 Not all video games are played professionally (e.g., you won’t find a Sims league in esports).
 However, there are a lot of different “leagues” out there.
-And that’s really the beauty of esports - there is something for everyone.
+And that’s really the beauty of esports — there is something for everyone.
 Do you enjoy fast-paced shooting games?
 You should check out CS:GO.
-Do you fancy a fantasy-based game where strategy is the name of the game?
-DotA 2 might be your next obsession.
+Do you fancy a fantasy-based game where strategy is at the forefront?
+Dota 2 might be your next obsession.
 Are you a huge soccer fan?
 Rocket League is basically monster trucks playing soccer.
-We love how inclusive esports can be.
-Each of these video games really has its own league around it.
+The possibilities are limited only by your imagination and literally anyone and everyone can play.

-And why is it so inclusive?
-Well, unlike a lot of traditional sports where physical fitness is key (so a lot of athletes retire around the age of 40), esports players don’t have to worry about aging out of the game.
+And that’s why we love esports so much — unlike a lot of traditional sports where physical fitness is key (so a lot of athletes retire around the age of 40), esports players don’t have to worry about ageing out of the game.
 You can be a professional esports player at any age so long as you can play the game!

-League of Legends: Lee "Faker" Sang-hyeok (Korea) - Faker is the highest paid League of Legends player with a net earning of over $1.1m USD and he reportedly makes $2.5m USD a year with his team, SK Telecom T1.
+League of Legends: Lee "Faker" Sang-hyeok (Korea) is the highest paid League of Legends player with net earnings of over $1.1M USD and he reportedly makes $2.5M USD a year with his team SK Telecom T1.

-Counter-Strike: Global Offensive: Andreas "Xyp9x" Højsleth (Denmark) - Xyp9x is CS:GO’s highest earning player with an impressive total earnings of $965k USD.
-If you check out his most recent tournament standings, you’ll see that part of his position as highest earning player in CS:GO is partly due to his winning six of their past ten tournaments.
+Counter-Strike: Global Offensive: Andreas "Xyp9x" Højsleth (Denmark) is CS:GO’s highest earning player with an impressive total of $965k USD.
+At time of writing, Xyp9x has won six of their past ten major tournaments.